myConsciousness/epitaph/README.md

 ## Benefits

-- You can use regular expressions intuitively
+- Can use regular expressions intuitively
 - Commonly used regular expressions are provided as presets
 - Feature quality is high due to the wrapping of `java.lang.regex.Matcher`